Mohanavadivel-git/caasworkshop/lessons/19-contint.md

       type: GitHub
 ```

 In this section, we create a webhook trigger on Github.
 There are 3 parts to creating this webhook:

 1. Add the webhook to your repository in Github
-2. Add the secret for the webhook to Openshift
+2. Add the secret for the webhook to OpenShift
 3. Reference the webhook secret as a trigger in your yaml.

 To get the webhook URL you need to use on a `BuildConfig`, we can use the `describe` functionality of the `oc` CLI.

 #### Exercise